emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

     - [ ] nice fade in/out not jarring to audience
 - [ ] Custom UI
 - [ ] Subtitles -> No EBU-TT-D support
-- [ ] Playback rate ("free" with standard player on iOS 16)
+- [x] Playback rate ("free" with standard player on iOS 16)
-    - [ ] gets reset to x1 at live edge automatically
+    - [x] gets reset to x1 at live edge automatically
-- [ ] Gravity ("free" with standard player has UI button)
+- [x] Gravity ("free" with standard player has UI button)
 - [ ] DASH support?
 - [x] Live video
     - [ ] instead of time behind live on transport control you might want to show actual time...
-    - [ ] Note with this live stream while airplaying the subs get colored but on device just white....
+    - [ ] Note with this live stream while airplaying the subs get colored but on device just white...
 - [x] On demand HLS streaming
 - [x] Content from bundle
 - [ ] Audio (prob makes sense to do it from mini player)